TheRealOxyd69/keycompression/readme.md

-A tool for converting between compressed and uncompressed bitcoin keys.
+A tool for converting between compressed and uncompressed quebecoin keys.